cca/libraries_course_lists2/readme.md

 The taxonomies JSON is stored in data/taxonomies.json (not all their terms, just taxonomy names and identifiers).
 If you create a new taxonomy related to course lists or course information, e.g. if a new academic program is created, you'll need to rerun `python app.py --downloadtaxos` to refresh the JSON.

 `python faculty_groups.py data/data.json` creates many text file lists of faculty usernames in the "data" directory.
 Each file is named after the LDAP group that the accounts belong to.

-`python make_informer_csv.py` downloads the Workday JSON course data and transforms it into an "_informer.csv" spreadsheet.
-This can then be used in the previous "libraries_course_lists" project.

 ## Testing